Charlestown Township, Pennsylvania

 Charlestown Township is a township in Chester County, Pennsylvania, United States.
-The population was 6,003 at the 2020 census.
+The population was 5,999 at the 2020 census.

-Part of the Valley Forge Christian College's campus, formerly the location of the Valley Forge General Hospital, is located in Charlestown Township.
+Part of the University of Valley Forge's campus, formerly the location of the Valley Forge General Hospital, is located in Charlestown Township.
 The other part is located in Schuylkill Township.
 The campus straddles the township line.

 History

 The Charlestown Village Historic District, Middle Pickering Rural Historic District, Martin-Little House, Oskar G. Stonorov House, John Williams Farm, and Jacob Wisner House are listed on the National Register of Historic Places.